likoz2/Lectures/CSharp/PaperWork/introduction.md

     - the data type that the method return
     - `void` if nothing is returned
   - followed by its Name
-    - by conventions of c# the Name must be in PascalCase having the first letter capitalized
+    - by conventions of C# the Name must be in PascalCase having the first letter capitalized
   - parameters
     - after name we put `()` in which we specify parameters
     - the Method is not required to use any parameters and can be parameterless `()`